hoodiehq-archive/documentation/index.md

 ### Hoodie Core

-Hoodie designed like an onion: a strong core and layers of modules that extend the basic feature set.
+Hoodie is designed like an onion: a strong core and layers of modules that extend the basic feature set.
 At the center of Hoodie is an efficient object synchronisation system.
 Everything else is built on top.
 [TODO, find better analogy]

 Hoodie gives you unified access to various in-browser storage systems.
-If you make use of that (and we suggest you do), you get free data synchronisation with the server for free.
+If you make use of that (and we suggest you do), you get data synchronisation with the server for free.
 The key implications here are:

- - Data is immediately avaiable to the client.
+ - Data is immediately available to the client.
 No need to wait around for any server requests.
  - Improved user experience through mitigated server-latency.
- - Hoodie apps are offline by default.
+ - Hoodie apps are offline capable by default.

 See the [Hoodie Core Storage](core-storage.md) documentation for more details.